barryclark/jekyll-now/_posts/2024-03-10-Intelligible-1.md

 The symbol for the cross-correlation operation is $\otimes$.
 As can be seen, in comparison to [equation 1](#eqn_convolution), [equation 2](#eqn_cross_correlation) is almost the same, except that the order of the pixels being multiplied together is reversed.

 Cross-correlation is also used in image processing.
-However, it is used in template matching~\cite{briechle2001template}.
+However, it is used in template matching [[4]](#briechle2001template).
 Template matching is when a larger image is expected to contain a smaller sub-image (called a template).
 The process is a systematic search in which the template is placed at each pixel within the image, and a score is calculated based on how well the template matches the local neighborhood of the pixel.
 If the score is within some threshold, a match is recorded.
 See [figure 7](#fig_template_matching).

 ![_config.yml]({{ site.baseurl }}/images/Intelligible-1/template_matching.png){: width="500"}\
 <span style="font-size: x-small">Figure 7: An illustration of template matching.
 Here, the "template" is an image of a diamond.
 Each pixel within the image is systematically checked to see how well the template "fits" in that location.
 Areas of good fit are recorded as matches.</span>
 <a name="fig_template_matching"></a>

 In template matching, the template is equivalent to the convolutional filter.
 However, this article proposes templates because they are more intuitive since they "look" like the feature to match.
-Of course, cross-correlation is one \textit{scoring} scheme commonly used to compare templates; others are the Sum of Square Differences (SSD) and the Sum of Absolute Differences (SAD).
+Of course, cross-correlation is one _scoring_ scheme commonly used to compare templates; others are the Sum of Square Differences (SSD) and the Sum of Absolute Differences (SAD).

 #### 3.1.2 Classification Logic ####

 The first part of the CNN is a set of convolutional filter layers that transform an image into a feature-based image descriptor.
-In the previous section [section 3.1.1](#subsubsec_convolution), we proposed replacing this set of convolutional filters with layers of template matching to have a more intelligible state in the network.
-The next part of the network uses the image descriptor to classify the image.
+In the previous section [section 3.1.1](#subsubsec_convolution), we proposed replacing this set of convolutional filters with layers of template matching.
+The next part of the network uses the extracted image descriptor to classify the image.
 A standard Artificial Neural Network (ANN) is the usual tool for achieving this.
 However, the fact that an ANN is a "black box" goes against the spirit of this work.
 Fortunately, there exists a set of more transparent machine-learning algorithms, including Bayesian Learning [[4]](#ch1997bayesian), Rule-base learning [[6]](#furnkranz2015brief) and Decision Trees [[8]](#kamiran2010discrimination).
 The downside of these approaches is that they are often too simplistic to encode complicated models.
-However, concerning the problem, it is felt that these approaches should serve the purpose.
+However, for the problem at hand, it is felt that at lease onf of these approaches should be able to serve the purpose.

 ### 3.2 Setting up the state ###
 <a name="subsec_state"></a>